PMW 2020-097 by Kenneth L. Gentry, Jr.

 So what do I mean?

-As is often the case in the history of theology, words take on fresh connotations and even new meanings.
-And if we are not careful, we might use a familiar, long-held word to describe an issue, but which no longer is accurate . . . in our current setting.
+As is often the case in the history of theology, words take on fresh connotations and even alatogether new meanings.
+And if we are not careful, we might use a familiar, long-held word to describe an issue, but which is no longer accurate . . . in our current setting.

 For instance, until the creation of the word “amillennial” in the early 20th Century, non-premillennial theologians who held to a pessimistic view of history called themselves “postmillennial.”
 They did this to set themselves over against those who were “premillennial.”
 They held that Christ would not return in his Second Advent until the “millennium” was completed.
 Hence they were “post-millennial.”
 But there were two categories of “postmillennials.”
 Many were optimistic regarding the flow of history, while many others were historically pessimistic.
 Today we distinguish the two by the terms “postmillennial” (an optimistic eschatology regarding the outworking of history) and “amillennial” (a pessimistic eschatology regarding the outworking of history).
 See my article: “Amillennial Pessimism” for further discussion of this matter.

-Such is the case with the word “preterist.”
+This could well be the case with the word “preterist.”
 Historically, the word “preterist” was used (and is still used) by those who understand certain New Testament prophetic passages as having already been fulfilled.
 This understanding sets them over against other Christians who believe that those passages remain to be fulfilled in our future ( “futurism” is the virtual opposite of “preterism”).
-Two key passages that are impacted by preterism are: the Olivet Discourse and the whole Book of Revelation.
-(These are not the only passages impacted by the debate.)
+Two key passages that are greatly impacted by the preterist approach are: the Olivet Discourse and the whole Book of Revelation.
+(However, these are not the only passages impacted by the debate.)

-Today, however, we must distinguish — at least in our minds — the enormous differences existing among “preterist” interpreters.
-The preterism to which I hold is a hermeneutic tool.
-The preterism promoted by some unorthodox Christians (they call their view “full preterism”) is not simply a hermeneutic tool, but a wholesale new theology.
+Today, however, we must distinguish the enormous differences existing among “preterist” interpreters.
+The preterism to which I hold is a hermeneutic tool, which is useful for better understanding part of one locus of systematic theology, i.e., eschatology.
+The preterism promoted by some unorthodox Christians (they call their view “full preterism”) is not simply a hermeneutic tool helpful for fleshing out biblical eschatology, but a wholesale, new, free-standing theology.

 Similarly, “hyper-preterism” goes beyond historic “preterism,” in that it adds to preterism.
-That is, hyper-preterism declares the historic, corporate, public, universal, systematic Christian faith held over the many centuries of Christianity’s existence to be mistaken.
+That is, Hyper-preterism declares the historic, corporate, public, universal, systematic Christian faith held over the many centuries of Christianity’s existence to be mistaken.
 It does so by declaring that the future bodily Second Coming of Christ, the future physical resurrection of all men, the future Final Judgment of all men, and the conclusion of history that gives rise to the consummate order have already occurred (in AD 70).
+As Hyper-preterist Don Preston summarily states it in one of his books: “Preterism is the view that all prophecy of the end times, the Judgment, Second Coming, and Resurrection were fulfilled in the events surrounding the fall of Jerusalem in AD 70.”
 They therefore go beyond orthodox Christian doctrine.